 Final considerations for your content strategy

-Now that you’re armed with tactics for building your content marketing funnel, and have an idea of how good promotion and PR can support your strategy, there are a few final considerations.
+Now that you’re armed with tactics for building your digital marketing funnel, and have an idea of how good promotion and PR can support your strategy, there are a few final considerations.

 Fix holes in your marketing funnel

 “Fix leaks in the bucket before you put more water in.”